ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 to allow implementers to report on entities found in their implementation and not covered by this specification.
 By using an Object Identifier (OID) for identifying both entity types and the attribute types that they contain, this format is inherently extensible;
-implementers of Attesters MAY define new custom or proprietary entity types and place them alongside the standardized entities, or define new attribute types and place them inside standardized entities.
+implementers of this specification MAY define new custom or proprietary entity types and place them alongside the standardized entities, or define new attribute types and place them inside standardized entities.